closerdao/tdf-game-guide/02_roles-and-stakeholders/steward.md

 ## Role Description

-Stewards are participants in TDF's learning programs designed to provide comprehensive education in regenerative living practices.
-The Stewardship Program combines hands-on work, theoretical learning, and community integration in a cohort-based experience that prepares individuals for deeper involvement in regenerative projects.
+Stewards are immersive learners who co-manage areas (land, space, community, operations) for a season.
+They participate in TDF's learning programs designed to provide comprehensive education in regenerative living practices through hands-on work, theoretical learning, and community integration.

 ## Responsibilities